We have all heard the reports of increased numbers of children with health and weight problems, due to lack of physical activity.

 ?
 Due to its very structured training, children with special needs, such as ADD (Attention Deficit Disorder), learning difficulties and hyperactivity are often recommended to participate in martial arts.

 But what makes a good school ?

 Check out their teaching methods and how they interact with the children.
 It should be a fun learning experience - smiling is definitely encouraged !!!

 2. Space and Safety

 You want to entrust your child to an establishment that is safe, well-maintained, and clean with ample space as well as decent facilities and equipment.
 All of our venues are clean, safe and child-friendly.

 Different martial arts schools inevitably go by different values.
 By all means, come and talk to the instructor, to make sure his values match your family's.

 4. Prices and Schedules

 Prices for martial arts training can vary according to school and location, so you want to be sure that the training you choose for your child represents good value for money.
-Finding the most effective way to fit martial arts training into your family?s lifestyle is also essential, knowing what works best with your schedule and other activities.
-The instructors do not use the school as a source of income, so our costs are very reasonable.
+Finding the most effective way to fit martial arts training into your family's lifestyle is also essential, knowing what works best with your schedule and other activities.
+Our instructors do not use the school as a source of income, so our charges can remain very reasonable.